Are you interested in further study in Microbiology and Immunology beyond 300-level?

 It involves a significant research component (eight month research project) and presentation of a thesis.
 You will also undertake an internal theory component, including participation in local journal clubs.

-If you would like to discuss your options, please contact the Department’s BBiomedSc convenor, Associate Professor Keith Ireton
+If you would like to discuss your options, please contact the Department’s BBiomedSc convenor, Associate Professor Matloob Husain

 If you have already completed your Bachelor degree but are interested in further study, the Postgraduate Diploma in Science (PGDipSci) or the Diploma for Graduates in Science (DipGradSci) might be suitable for you.
 Unlike the BSc(Hons) or MSc, direct entry to PhD is not possible for PGDipSci graduates.
 However, students that achieve high grades in PGDipSci are often able to progress to MSc-by-thesis-only the following year (5th year) and following completion of the MSc further study (e.g. as PhD) is possible.

-PGDipSci may offered to students whose GPA falls below that required for entry into BSc(Hons) or MSc, and is also subject to finding a supervisor in Microbiology & Immunology.
-A list of academic staff offering projects can be found here.
+PGDipSci may offered to students whose GPA falls slightly below that required for entry into BSc(Hons) or MSc, and is also subject to finding a supervisor in Microbiology & Immunology.
+As a guideline, at least a B/B+ average is required for entry to PGDipSci.
 Note, your overall academic performance at undergraduate level is also an important consideration, and entry is not automatic and is at the discretion of the 400-level convenor and Head of Department.
 Entry may require an interview / advising session.
 Application is online.

 If you are interested in undertaking postgraduate study, you should first check out the University of Otago Postgraduate Office.